katlindang/Assignment-3-Contextual-Inquiry-/README.md

 ## Step 6: Reflection

 This project took a lot more time than expected.
-When I first started, I was
+When I first started, I was very confused on what to do.
+At first, I thought we were creating our own interview and activites for